Lunar New Year is a multi-day festival that celebrates the arrival of the new lunar year. This year, New Year’s Day is on January 25, 2020.

 The 12-year zodiac cycle

-Depending on whether you’re celebrating Korean, Japanese, Chinese or Vietnamese lunar new year, traditions alter slightly.
-For all though, 2018 is the Year of the Dog.
-People born in the Year of the Dog are said to be conservative and loyal.
+Depending on whether you’re celebrating Korean, Japanese, Chinese or Vietnamese Lunar New Year, traditions alter slightly.
+For all though, 2020 is the Year of the Rat.
+People born in the Year of the Rat are said to be clever and successful.

-Last year was the Year of the Rooster and 2019 will be the Year of the Pig.
+Last year was the Year of the Pig and 2021 will be the Year of the Ox.

 The colour red